roxcarpio/cka-exercises/docs/a.scheduling.md

     </p>
     </details>

-1. Create a taint on `node01` with key of 'author', value of 'john' and effect of 'NoSchedule'
+1. Create a taint on `node01` with key of 'author', value of 'john' and effect of 'NoSchedule'.
     <details><summary>show</summary>
     <p>